 About Me

 Hi!
-I’m Rachel, a PhD candidate in theoretical computer science at UC Berkeley.
-I work on problems at the intersection of dynamical systems, graph theory, combinatorics, and algorithms.
+I’m Rachel.
+I'm a computer science researcher and I work on problems at the intersection of algorithms, dynamical systems, graph theory, and combinatorics.

-You may know me from: the Essex group at Microsoft Research, R&D at Pixar Animation Studios, software engineering at Reservoir Labs, undergrad in applied math at Yale, or my hometown on Long Island, NY.
-Here at Berkeley, I have the good fortune to be advised by Alistair Sinclair.
+I got my PhD in Computer Science in 2023 from UC Berkeley, advised by Alistair Sinclair.
+You may also know me from: R&D internships at Microsoft Research and Pixar Animation Studios, software engineering at Reservoir Labs (now Qualcomm), undergrad in applied math at Yale, or my hometown on Long Island, NY.

 When I'm not working on research, I dabble in machine learning, educational outreach, digital art, puzzle hunts, hiking, and running long distances.